HorstBaerbel/GBA-demo-framework/README.md

 The [test](/test) subdirectory contains tests for some of the math / memory / etc. functions on GBA and PC.

+If you find a bug or make an improvement your pull requests are appreciated.

+## License

+All of this is under the [MIT License](LICENSE).

 ## How to build?

 ### From the command line